studlinnth6233/13-map-reduce-collect/README.md

 GROUP BY source
 ```

-If you want to try it on your own: the repository contains a SQL script to create a table and insert all the tweets to it.
+If you want to try it on your own: the repository contains a SQL script that creates a `tweet` table and insert all the tweets to it.
-Note that the script is only tested on PostgreSQL so you might need to adopt it for another SQL dialect!
+The script has been tested on MSSQL and PostgreSQL but if you want to use it on MySQL or MariaDB some additional work might be necessary.

 Every `Tweet` instance has two methods to access the `source`: